Greyyy-HJC/greyyy-hjc.github.io/_pages/main.md

 # 👁️‍🗨️ About Me

-I'm Jinchen, a seeker of truths—within, around, and beyond.
-I major in theoretical physics, also have interests in philosophy and mathematics.
+This is Jinchen.
+I major in theoretical physics, also have interests in philosophy and data science.

-To truly innovate, we must consider the differences in both tools and mindset.

 "The effort to understand the universe is one of the very few things that lifts human life a little above the level of farce, and gives it some of the grace of tragedy." --- Steven Weinberg